Common Ground: A Collaborative Learning Initiative

 Developing outdoor, nature-based curriculum that intentionally addresses inclusivity related to race, gender, and ability can feel complex and challenging.
 While these opportunities are often more readily recognized in indoor settings, careful observation reveals that they also emerge organically outdoors.
 This session will share examples of inclusive outdoor, nature-based curriculum and practical strategies that support the full participation of all children, inviting participants to reflect, discuss, and apply these approaches within their own contexts.

-Session 4: A leadership perspective in shifting a focus and bringing change to the team.
+Workshop 4: A leadership perspective in shifting a focus and bringing change to the team.

 Wednesday, June 17, 2026, 5:45-7:30pm